JoeSuber/CardSnake/README.md

 >> python popu_pic_orient.py

-(stuff happens, data is acquired, pics downloaded for maybe 20 minutes)
+(stuff happens, data is acquired, pics downloaded & processed for maybe 30 minutes)

 next, type:

+>> python educator.py

+A camera view pops up. get out your Magic cards.
+Make sure the window is 'up front' in your gui

+press 'k' [k]ompare or 'c' to [c]lear or 'Esc' (to quit)

 >> python orientation.py

-A camera view pops up. press 'c' (capture) or 'f' (faces only) or 'Esc' (to quit)

-Make funny faces into your web cam, or show it the art on a card.
-What is most similar?
+Make funny faces into your web cam, press 'c' or 'f' What is most similar?

-Update / check for new data by re-running 'popu_pic_orient.py'.
+Update / check for new data, new card-sets by re-running 'popu_pic_orient.py'.
 It only updates what needs updating so it will be much faster now.

 Notice that you now have a local /CardSnake/pics/ sub-directory full of all the up to date card images (.jpg format).